KyGuy2002/Minecraft-2B2T-Queue-Alert-Batch-Program/README.md

 # Minecraft-2B2T-Queue-Alert-Batch-Program

 This program is a 100% open source .bat batch file.
+Simply download all 3 files to a folder on your computer, then you can link a desktop shortcut to the file names "2B2T Alert System - Startup.bat"  This program will send you an email when your 2B2T queue position is near 100, 50, and 10.
+Once it has sent the email for 10, the program will automatically kill itself.

-Simply download all 3 files to a folder on your computer, then you can link a desktop shortcut to the file names "2B2T Alert System - Startup.bat"
+This program was inspired by R2bEEaton, but improved apon with more alerts.

 the only changes you have to make to the code is in the "2B2T Alert System - Notifier.bat" file.
 Simply right-click on that file, hit edit and input your email infornmation as shown below.